Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Evaluation

 \paragraph{Dataset} The evaluation of our approach requires a training set and a testing set.
 We follow the standard machine learning practice, collecting a dataset and using n-fold cross-validataion to evaluate our approach.
 We constructed a dataset of proved theorems collected from open-source Rocq projects focused on software verification.
 These projects include: \begin{itemize} \item \compcert{}~\cite{DBLP:conf/itp/KrebbersLW14}: a certified C compiler implemented in Rocq, \item \extlib{}~\cite{coqextlib}: a community-driven Rocq library, \item \coqart{}~\cite{bertot2013interactive}: a textbook on Rocq for building certified programming languages and data structures, \item \vfa{}~\cite{Appel:SF3}: the third volume of Software Foundations focusing on verified functional algorithms. \end{itemize} For \compcert{}, due to its large number of theorems, we follow the procedure of previous works~\cite{11029818,DBLP:journals/corr/abs-2410-19940} and randomly sample 1,000 theorems.
 For the other projects, we collected all theorems available in each project.
 In total, our dataset comprises \theoremsum{} theorems from these projects.
-Detailed statistics for our dataset are presented below, including the number of theorems and the total number of tactics used to prove them (which serves as an indicator of the human effort of theorem proving for each project).